 What I’m here to say is that if you take a break, it’s okay.

 I’ve been reading more and more about the wide-swept inclination of the social media hiatus.
 The personal choices to take the path less digitized.
 And to my utter shock and surprise, people describe it as a somewhat cry of attention.
 “Annoyingly unplugged” is the general consensus of continued users for conscientious objectors.
 And that, to me, reveals a whole other layer and level of this strange new world.

 In a Medium article asking “What do Social Media Breaks Accomplish?” the author draws the connection that what’s really annoying is that a break, for some, can be part of the show.
 “Performative” (and annoying) is the word she used.
 On that, I somewhat agree.
 It’s like when the movie villain finally gets the upper hand in the fight and they throw away the moment by rambling on with their manifesto.
 If you’re going to do it, get on with it.

 I personally chose to do it that way.
 To wake up one day and decide to cast an unannounced dark shadow over my online presence.
 The idea took hold of me when I was on vacation in Mexico, and still was checking Instagram updates, toiling over captions, aching to find a well-received photo, all the while keeping my finger on the pulse of the summer’s latest celebrity dramas.

-When I got home from that trip, it only got worse, as I floundered around different jobs, unable to get a footing in my life, but watching as profile after profile of my friends were suited up and taking NYC by the balls.
-It nauseated me to a point where I felt that not only my content had lost its relevance, but myself, as a person, did as well.
+When I got home from that trip, it only got worse, as I floundered around different jobs, unable to get a footing in my life, but watching as profile after profile of my friends were suited up and taking NYC by the horns.

 So I quit.
 Just like that.
-And both everything and nothing has changed.
+And both everything and nothing changed.